canonical/vanilla-framework/templates/docs/layouts/brochure.md

 </h3>
 <p>
   To remedy this, we use a system inspired by an oct-tree: Widths are multiples of 25% of the available space.
-  This simple choice decimates the available choices, which has the following beneficial effects on our layouts:
+  This simple rule decimates the available choices, which has the following beneficial effects on our layouts:
 </p>

 - creates up to 4 invisible "fault lines", to one of which all content, across all sections, aligns <br>